emilyriederer/website/content/post/duckdb-carolina/index.md

 -   **No loading required**: Can read external CSV and Parquet files *and* can smartly exploit Hive-partitioned Parquet datasets in optimization
 -   **Expressive SQL**: Provides semantic sugar for analytical SQL uses with clauses like `except` and `group by all` (see blog [here](https://DuckDB.org/2022/05/04/friendlier-sql.html))

+This combination of features can empower analysts to use what they have and what they know to ease into the processing of much larger datasets.

 In this post, I'll walk through a scrappy, minimum-viable setup for analysts using `DuckDB`, motivated by the [North Carolina State Board of Election](https://www.ncsbe.gov/results-data)'s rich voter data.
 Those interested can follow along in [this repo](https://github.com/emilyriederer/nc-votes-DuckDB) and put it to the test by launching a free 8GB RAM GitHub Codespaces.

 This is very much *not* a demonstration of best practices of anything.
 It's also not a technical benchmarking of the speed and capabilities of `DuckDB` versus alternatives.
 (That ground is well-trod.
 If interested, see [a head-to-head to pandas](https://DuckDB.org/2021/05/14/sql-on-pandas.html) or [a matrix of comparisons across database alternatives](https://benchmark.clickhouse.com/).)
 If anything, it is perhaps a "user experience benchmark", or a description of a minimum-viable set-up to help analysts use what they know to do what they need to do.